 The rules are simple: they dance round the clock with ten minute breaks every two hours (contestants have to learn to "sleep" standing up), and the last couple standing wins the cash prize.
 The marathon drags on for days, then weeks, and the contestants' tempers quickly fray.
-Gloria and Robert attract the attention of local widow Mrs. Laydon (Madge Kennedy), who persuades a local ironmonger to sponsor them in exchange for wearing sweatshirts advertising their business.
+Gloria and Robert attract the attention of local widow Mrs. Laydon (Madge Kennedy), who persuades a local iron-tonic company to sponsor the couple in exchange for wearing sweatshirts advertising their business.
 However, Gloria becomes jealous of the attention Robert is giving Alice, and exchanges partners with her.
 This proves short-lived, as Joel receives a job offer and abandons Gloria, who pairs off with Harry.

 This film provides examples of the following tropes:

 - Accidental Misnaming: Within seconds of introducing himself to Rocky, Robert is already being called "Richard" by the indifferent MC.

 - Adaptational Attractiveness: In the novel, Robert says of Gloria, "I could see why Gloria didn't get registered by Central.
 She was too blonde and too small and looked too old.
 With a nice wardrobe she might have looked attractive, but even then I wouldn't have called her pretty."
 In the film, she is played by Jane Fonda, who matches no part of that description.

 - Adaptation Expansion: The only dancers besides Robert and Gloria to get much time in the spotlight in the novel are James and Ruby.
 The characters of Alice and Harry were invented for the film.